top of page

 • First Due Operations - IDLH (24 Hours | Monday - Wednesday)

 This course will allow participant to learn, apply, develop and coordinate effective fire suppression tactics in IDLH conditions.
 This will be facilitated under an ICS Command & Control structure while maintaining accountability and safety of all personnel on the fire ground.
 It is imperative that first responders train in like environments with multi-tasking coordination with effective communication while stabilizing an incident.
 This course is fluid and demanding with all firefighting skill sets.
-Tim Adams, Tim Sandifer
+Tim Sandifer

-• Elevator Rescue (8 Hours | Thursday or Friday)
+• Elevator Rescue (8 Hours | 2 Sessions Offered: Thursday; Friday)

 Our -day course will consist of 2 components.
 We will begin with a classroom session covering the fundamentals of elevator rescues.
 The hands-on portion will provide attendees the opportunity to follow step-by-step procedures, LOTO, picking, poling, drifting, rescue methods, rope systems and Phase 1 & 2.
 This course will demonstrate how to execute elevator rescues safely and efficiently.
 Jason Watts

-• SFM Engine Ops: Stretching, Flowing, and Moving (8 Hours | Thursday or Friday)
+• SFM Engine Ops: Stretching, Flowing, and Moving (8 Hours | 2 Sessions Offered: Thursday; Friday)

 With an emphasis on the first line, this class focuses on the art of stretching, flowing, and moving a hoseline.
 A goal on every fire is for the first unit to arrive on scene and get a line to the seat of the fire as quickly and efficiently as possible.
 How we achieve that relies heavily on our ability to estimate the stretch, deploy the line, and manage it from point A to point B. In addition to advancing the line, students will also learn both the positive and negative effects an engine company can have on the fire, an introduction to stream selection, water mapping, air entrainment, and single person forcible entry.
 Students can look forward to a full day of discussion and hands-on, scenario-based training aimed at making your next stretch as efficient as possible.
-Rick Archuleta, JD Flint, Ryan Morrison
+Rick Archuleta

-• SFT Common Passenger Vehicle Rescue Technician (2021) (24 Hours | Tuesday - Thursday)
+• SFT Common Passenger Vehicle Rescue Technician (24 Hours | Tuesday - Thursday)

 Offering the new State Fire Training auto extrication curriculum, all participants will be educated on today’s vehicle anatomy and the process to work with and through the challenges that they bring to the accident scene.
 Real world vehicle accident scenarios will test all who attend as they are tasked to work through challenging stabilization and extrication operations.
 Students will learn how to size-up the scene and execute proper scene safety protocols.
 The use of primary and secondary stabilization and the use of stabilization struts, hand tools, electric and hydraulic extrication tools, and the proper use of air bags for extrication will be utilized.
 Students will also be expected to put together a plan for victim extraction and proper patient transfer to EMS personnel.
-Barton Pearson, Don Lacy, Jake Dean
+Barton Pearson

-• FF Survival (40 Hours | Tuesday - Wednesday)
+• CA-SFT Tower Rescue Tech (24 Hours | Monday - Wednesday)

 • Engineer Academy (40 Hours | Monday - Friday)